LumoSQL/not-forking/doc/not-forking.md

    * [Not-forking tool](#not-forking-tool-)
    * [Fragment-diff tool](#fragment-diff-tool-)

-Not-Forking Upstream Source Code Tracker <a name="not-forking-upstream-source-code-tracker-"></a>
+Not-forking Upstream Source Code Tracker <a name="not-forking-upstream-source-code-tracker-"></a>
 ========================================

-Not-Forking semi-automatically incorporates software from upstream projects by tracking and merging.
+Not-forking semi-automatically incorporates software from upstream projects by tracking and merging.
 Designed for use in build and test systems, Not-forking can combine an arbitary number of upstreams accessible over the internet by any or all of [git](https://git-scm.org), [fossil](https://fossil-scm.org) and web download.
-Not-Forking was originally developed for the [LumoSQL project](https://lumosql.org/src/lumosql) and is now fully independent.
+Not-forking was originally developed for the [LumoSQL project](https://lumosql.org/src/lumosql) and is now fully independent.